Mr Nicholas Weeks was appointed from 9.00am on 21 October 2022 as manager of the Sydney casino under section 28 of the Casino Control Act 1992 (NSW).

 In some instances, you may desire to remain anonymous.
 We will make every effort to assist with any such request, however we are not required to provide this option if:

 You should advise us if you do not wish to be identified and wish to remain anonymous.
 This may, however, limit the products and services (e.g. gaming services) that we can offer you.

-We generally collect information directly from you when you use our products and services or via business arrangements.
+We generally collect information directly from you when you use our products and services, when you visit our premises or via business arrangements.